jasonrichardsmith/rbac-view/README.md

 ## Running

-The binary currently only supports the following output modes
+The binary currently only supports the following output modes, and renders based on access to a Kuberentes cluster.

 - json to STDOUT
 - HTML server